NxPKG/khulnasoft-docs/content/waf/tools/lists/custom-lists.md

 Each type has its own properties and CSV file format.
 Refer to the following sections for details.

-For more information on lists managed by Cloudflare, like Managed IP Lists, refer to [Managed Lists](/waf/tools/lists/managed-lists/).
+For more information on lists managed by Khulnasoft, like Managed IP Lists, refer to [Managed Lists](/waf/tools/lists/managed-lists/).

 ## Create a custom list